Approach & Press¶

 Overview¶

-Use it for survivor-like games, zombie hordes, melee crowds, and any swarm that should chase while occupying space around the target.
+Use this for survivor-like crowds, zombie hordes, and any swarm that should chase and press against a target.

 How it works¶

-The diagram below shows what the three fields on this page actually do.
+The diagram below shows what the pursuit fields on this page do.
 The target moves with a velocity arrow.
-Each agent has an assigned surround slot; the slot is biased behind the target when Trail Behind Moving Target is non-zero.
-The steering vector toward that slot is scaled by Approach Weight, and it starts easing off as the agent enters the Arrival Distance ring around the slot.
+Each agent steers toward its standoff seek point — the nearest point on the standoff ring along its own radial to the target.
+The pull is scaled by Approach Weight and eases off as the agent comes within Arrival Distance of the ring.

 1